pretix/pretix/doc/api/resources/checkinlists.rst

-position_count                        integer                    Number of tickets that match this list (read-only). checkin_count                         integer                    Number of check-ins performed on this list (read-only). include_pending                       boolean                    If ``true``, the check-in list also contains tickets from orders in pending state.
+position_count                        integer                    Number of tickets that match this list (read-only). checkin_count                         integer                    Number of check-ins performed on this list (read-only). include_pending                       boolean                    If ``true``, the check-in list also contains tickets from orders in pending state. auto_checkin_sales_channels           list of strings            All items on the check-in list will be automatically marked as checked-in when purchased through any of the listed sales channels.
 ===================================== ========================== =======================================================

 .. versionchanged:: 1.10